.

 XyloVan was thrilled and tickled to be invited to join hundreds of kids (and grownups indulging their inner children) at the Caine’s Arcade Cardboard Challenge DAY OF PLAY.

-Kids in Boyle Heights (and at Cardboard Challenge events all over the world) built wild, ambulance amazing toys, games and masks out of cardboard, tape and a little paint.
+Kids in Boyle Heights (and at Cardboard Challenge events all over the world) built wild, amazing toys, games and masks out of cardboard, tape and a little paint.
 And they reminded a lot of grownups about something we often forget: Making things is a joy and an adventure.

 We’ll have more photos up shortly – stay tuned.
 And if you’re not already familiar with the kid whose imagination sparked a worldwide movement of child empowerment – well, check out their Facebook page, watch the video below and consider donating to the Caine’s Arcade Scholarship Fund: